-When we were study the Gospel of John we see time and time again, Jesus stating his equality with the Father.
+When we were studying the Gospel of John together some months ago we saw time and time again, Jesus stating his equality with the Father.

 In chapter 5 he reiterated this concept that He and the Father were one and he was fully equal to the Father and yet in verse 19 he spoke of his subordination to the Father.